List of Udinese Calcio seasons

 Udinese Calcio is an Italian professional football club based in Udine, Udine province, who play their matches in Stadio Friuli.
 The club was formed in 1896.
 The club's formal debut in an official league was in 1912.

 The club has never won the Serie A or Serie B or Coppa Italia.
 They won the Serie C once.

 This list details the club's achievements in major competitions, and the top scorers for each season.
-Top scorers in bold were also the top scorers in the Italian league that season.
 Records of local or regional competitions are not included due to them being considered of less importance.